Image Gallery Shortcode

 Styling and Customization

-(or wherever you’ve placed and imported it).
+The visual appearance of the gallery and the lightbox is controlled by SCSS located in assets/scss/_gallery.scss (or wherever you’ve placed and imported it).
 You can override these styles in your own SCSS files to match your theme’s design.

-.
+The JavaScript for the lightbox functionality is located in assets/js/gallery.js.
 It’s self-contained and does not rely on any third-party libraries.

 This gallery shortcode provides a flexible and straightforward way to add rich image displays to your content.
 Experiment with different image sources and enjoy the automated thumbnails and lightbox features!